wiggle-bin/wiggle-bin/Build-Bin.md

 ![](Images/WiggleBinV001/SoilSensor/SoilSensorWaterproof_3D_Pliers.jpg)

 Place the sensor and wire into the 3D printed cap.
-The 3D print is designed to be supertight around the sensor and wire.
+The 3D print is designed to be super tight around the sensor and wire.
 Use a soft hammer to apply some pressure and kindly jam the sensor in.

 Solder the wire to the sensor using the 3 holes in at the back of the sensor.